China's corruption crackdown takes shine off luxury boom

 A string of high-profile incidents, including a high-speed Ferrari crash reportedly involving the son of a senior public official and a local government official photographed flaunting luxury watches beyond the reach of his salary, have enraged many Chinese who have taken to the blogosphere to vent their anger.

+The local government official was fired for a "serious violation of discipline", state media said at the weekend.

-Chinese police inspectors are now studying up on how to recognise luxury brands to help them expose corruption, according to local media.
+Chinese police inspectors are now studying up on how to recognize luxury brands to help them expose corruption.

 "Luxury products are highly expensive and civil servants, whose salaries are about 5,000 yuan ($790.6) a month, cannot afford them," China Daily reported on Friday.
 "So officials who possess luxury products should give convincing explanations on how they got them."

-Luxury brands were already struggling with a slowing economy and a bit of flashy fashion fatigue as Chinese shoppers shun flamboyance in favour of understated displays of wealth.
+Luxury brands were already struggling with a slowing economy and a bit of flashy fashion fatigue as Chinese shoppers shun flamboyance in favor of understated displays of wealth.

 Beijing's crackdown suggests that even if economic growth starts to recover later this year, as many economists predict, luxury demand may lag.